-The District is a public entity organized under Local Hospital District Law as set forth in the Health and The District is a public entity organized under Local Hospital District Law as set forth in the Health and Safety Code of the State of California.
+The District is a public entity organized under Local Hospital District Law as set forth in the Health and Safety Code of the State of California.
 The District is licensed for 10 hospital beds, 16 distinct-part skilled nursing beds, and a Rural Health Clinic.
 The hospital operates a 24-hour emergency care service.

 The District was established in 1954 with a 10-bed facility in Chester, California.
 The Rural Health Clinic opened in September 1996.
 The District is designated as a Critical Access Hospital (CAH).
 CAH status was granted to the District in September 2007, providing for a favorable impact on the District's finances inasmuch as CAH Medicare reimbursement is cost-based and, therefore, typically higher than what the District would otherwise receive under prospective payment system (PPS) reimbursement methodology.
 The District receives property tax revenue on assessed property within the District's boundaries to support operations.
-During the years ended June 30, 2018 and 2017, the District received property tax revenue of \$506,078 and \$475,593, respectively.
+During the years ended June 30, 2019 and 2018, the District received property tax revenue of \$523,148 and \$506,078, respectively.

 The District is governed by a five-member elected board of directors.
 Day-to-day operations are managed by the Chief Executive Officer.
-The District employs approximately 107 full-time equivalent employees.
+The District employs approximately 101 full-time equivalent employees.